 Additionally, students residing off campus are expected to refrain from engaging in conduct that infringes on the rights of other students, neighbors, and community members.
-Violations of restrictions on noise, trash disposal, maintaining yard and premises, underage drinking, distribution/sale of alcohol and drugs, and any other offense that impacts or may impact negatively on the community may be subject to disciplinary action.
+Violations of restrictions on noise, trash disposal, maintaining yard and premises, underage drinking, distribution/sale of alcohol and drugs, and any other offense that impacts or may impact negatively on the community may subject the involved students to disciplinary action.